KEN AITKEN’S BACKGROUND:

 These timbers had been stored there from the Seafoam Flour Mill where South Bank is now.
 I have found out the Flour Mill existed in the 1940’s telephone book (records from recent research in the John Oxley Library).
 They were all pit-sawn posts so the mill was probably built in the late 1800’s.

 Nearing the end of the job, over an outdoor lunch under the trees in the garden, Neil said to me, ‘what would you give me for all that timber out there?’
 I didn’t have a clue.
 Off the top of my head I said ‘$2000.00’.
 He then said ‘You do ‘$2000.00’ of additional landscape work here and you can have the lot.
 ‘Agreed’ I said.
 We were about to start on our house and we had the finance but up that point I still didn’t have any vertical posts to match the horizontal ones.

 Soon after that I took a crane truck out to the paddock to select the vertical posts.
 The ones I selected were fifteen posts of 600 mm * 300 mm size and of ten metre lengths ….. sufficient for the vertical posts in the house.
 See the photographs below.

 In 1979 I had a small landscape design office down the highway at Park Ridge Shopping Centre and I had a part time fellow designer called David who told me about the old stone building (The Supreme Courthouse where the Law Courts are now) in George St. in the city which was being pulled down.
 Did I want some of the stone?
-I went and ordered two truckloads for $150.00 ….. just enough to pay for cartage on the stone.
+I went and ordered two truckloads which was free. $150.00 paid for cartage on the stone with a truck.
 The stone was really free as I found out later on the rest of the stone was dumped as fill in a school.
 Today such stone would highly prized and would worth a lot of money.
 See the photograph below.